Stratosphere-troposphere Processes And their Role in Climate

-Founded in 1992, SPARC is a core project of the World Climate Research Programme (WCRP).
-SPARC coordinates international research efforts that apply knowledge of the atmosphere to understanding of how atmospheric chemical and physical processes interact with Earth’s climate system.
+Founded in 1992, APARC (formely SPARC) is a core project of the World Climate Research Programme (WCRP).
+APARC coordinates international research efforts that apply knowledge of the atmosphere to understanding of how atmospheric chemical and physical processes interact with Earth’s climate system.

 The three overarching themes are: